 The word had that sense when it entered English in the 14th century, but by the 16th century it came to mean an illustrious warrior, one who does brave or noble martial deeds.

 In the mid-17th century, however, the term was already being used more loosely to describe not only a brave warrior but a man who exhibits firmness, fortitude, or greatness of soul “in any course of action, or in connexion with any pursuit, work, or enterprise,” according to the OED.

 A 1661 citation, for example, refers to Galileo and other astronomers as “illustrious Heroes.”

 More recently, of course, the usage has become even looser.
 A 1955 citation refers to “an Italian hero sandwich,” which the OED describes as “U.S. slang, a very large sandwich.”
-I guess eating one would be considered heroic.
+Some might consider eating one a heroic act.